 It is always possible that somebody in your site could set up another machine to use one or more IP address that your Storwize V7000 Unified system is already using.
 Use the management GUI to check which four IP addresses the file modules are currently using to communicate with each other.
-See the device = mgmt0 box, in Monitoring > System Details in the network panel under each file module interface node name.
+See the device = mgmt0 box, in Monitoring > System Details > Network panel that is available under each file module interface node name.